hollydavis541/mc-exercise/FUBAR.md

 This is what carol and bob did on carols computer.
 What did the fish say when he swam into a wall? --- dam.

+This is what carol and bob did on bobs computer
+If you’re American when you go in the bathroom… ----Your European!!